 I loved the TV series and the books as a kid.
 Now it has a modern live action movie.

 A town where everything is about Halloween, all year round.
-If you really like this one, there are several sequels.
+If you really like this one, there are several sequels as well.

 This is a mystery about a town being terrorized by a werewolf, where everyone is a suspect and anyone can die.
 It's not scary at all.
 It's more like watching and trying to solve a murder mystery.

 Zombie apocalypse movie, but it stars hilarious British people.
-Most people who watch it, love it.
+Most people who watch it will love it.

 A children's live action movie about three witches terrorizing some teenagers and a child.

 This one has a very creepy vibe, but it isn't a horror movie.
 It's just about a school for children with special abilities that frightens the general population.